ghc-proposals/ghc-proposals/proposals/0000-type-apply-literals.rst

 of this proposal which suggested special desugaring rules for type applied directly to overloaded literals, which would get reshuffled to the correct location on the ``fromInteger`` call.
 Feedback from the community suggested this to be more complicated than it was worth.
+Furthermore this approach doesn't provide any immediate solutions for how to type-apply lists.

-**A second alternative**  is to completely bypass the issue, and write `id @Int 5` intead of `5 @Int`.
+**A second alternative**  is to do nothing, and write `id @Int 5` intead of `5
+@Int`.
 This works today, but is clearly the lowest-cost workaround to the motivating problem of this proposal.

+**Another alternative** is to wait until #99, which allows giving ``fromInteger`` and ``fromRational`` the correct types without desugaring, although doesn't seem to directly permit us to do so for other overloaded literals.

 Unresolved questions